insovs/insopti-PowerPlan/README.md

 > [!NOTE]
 > The script does not modify any permanent system files.
 Switching power plans is enough to revert everything.

+> [!NOTE]
+> No benchmarks are provided, as results vary depending on multiple factors — BIOS settings, hardware configuration, and overall system tuning.
+On my end, most optimizations were already applied at the BIOS level prior to using this plan, so the difference may be minimal if your system is already well configured.
+That said, feel free to run your own benchmarks and share your results — feedback is always welcome.

 ---

 <p align="center">